Souravgoswami/string_dot_gradient/README.md

 # StringDotGradient
-A very small extension to add gradient method to Strings on Linux terminals.
+An itty-bitty extension to add gradient method to Strings on Linux terminals.
 But it can break in TTYs.

 ![Preview](https://github.com/Souravgoswami/string_dot_gradient/blob/master/images/preview.jpg)